Photius Fisk: Abolitionist road to the Civil War

-Philanthropy and Abolitionist Monuments
+Philanthropy and abolitionist monuments

-After his retirement, he purchased a thirty-six-acre farm in Franklin Massachusetts.
+After his retirement, he purchased a thirty-six-acre farm in Franklin, Massachusetts.
 His interest in botany continued.
-He entertained many abolitionist friends namely William Lloyd Garrison, Wendell Phillips, Theodore Weld, James Redpath, and Parker Pillsbury.
+He entertained many abolitionist friends, such as William Lloyd Garrison, Wendell Phillips, Theodore Weld, James Redpath, and Parker Pillsbury.
 Many more important figures frequently visited his rural retreat.
 He provided for the local poor and gave anything that he grew to the destitute.
 His farm was open to people of every color, race, and condition.
 Apples, pears, peaches, and berries were carefully picked.
 They were sent as free gifts to charitable organizations and anti-slavery friends.
 After two years he sold the farm and moved back to Boston.

 Photius continued his charitable work.
 He rented rooms for poor people.
 He divided his time between helping the needy and local newspapers.
 He also spent time with Wendell Phillips and other friends.
 In the fall of 1870, he paid to erect a monument for Henry Clarke Wright at Swan Point Cemetery, Providence, Rhode Island.
 In one instance he donated one hundred dollars to the captain and crew of the White Rover for saving two people's lives.

 He withdrew six thousand dollars to travel all over the world namely Greece.
 The amount was close to one hundred thirty thousand dollars according to 2020 inflation.
 He originally intended to travel all the way to China but his trip was cut short.
 He traveled to Greece for two years.
 He visited his relatives and again gave them money.
 He saw his childhood friend Anastasius Karavelles.
 The trip ended early in May 1873.
-Photius was afraid the markets would collapse and he traveled back to the United States.
+Photius was afraid the markets would collapse, and he traveled back to the United States.
 He brought back artwork, pictures, relics of antiquity, marine shells, and mineral specimens.